El Cor de la Ciutat: La Nit del Cor

-La Nit del Cor (The Night of The Heart) is an evening of programming and live content associated with the show.
-The special evening of programming takes place on the Sunday evening following the broadcast of the final episode of a season of the soap opera.
+La Nit del Cor (The Night of The Heart) was an evening of programming and live content associated with the show.
+The special evening of programming would take place on the Sunday evening following the broadcast of the final episode of a season of the soap opera.

 The evening begins with an hour-long special episode of the soap opera which wraps up many of the storylines created during the past season whilst also creating a cliffhanger ending which will be returned to during the next series.

 After the hour-long special, a special evening is held at the National Theatre of Catalonia (TNC), Barcelona, which is attended by all the actors and actresses from the cast of the series, including a few that will join the series during the next season as new characters.
-Prizes are also awarded to actors, actresses and scriptwriters throughout the evening.
+Prizes were also awarded to actors, actresses and scriptwriters throughout the evening.
 Up until 2004, a different television personality presented the awards each year.
 In both 2005 and 2006, the awards were presented by Albert Om, Cristina Puig and Màbel Martí who are all from the television programme El Club, broadcast on the same channel as El cor de la ciutat, TV3.